bastien34/cookiecutter_ooo_extension/readme.md

 - Nodes label: defined as: {{cookiecutter.extension_label}} (e.g.: `My Extension`)

-- Leaves name: {{cookiecutter.leaves}} We need to understand why a plural form here.
-Try to add more than one leaf.
-For now, we consider it more as a single "leaf".
+- Leaves name: {{cookiecutter.package_name}} After multiple experiment, it seems that it is here the unique identifier as said above: "Every leaf has exactly one Options page and is assigned to exactly one Node and one Dialog".

-- Leaves id: {{cookiecutter.leaf_id}} (See Identifier section before)
+- Leaves id: {{cookiecutter.package_name}} (See Identifier section before)

 - EventHandler Service: `{{cookiecutter.package_name}}.service`